rfabbri/pavilion-multiview-3d-dataset/README.md

 3d/original   the original professional files with editable 3D objects and render settings.
 Open 3d/original/3d/pavillon_barcelone_v1.2.blend in Blender.

-3d/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.dae
-  .dae (collada) XML with the objects

-pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.blend
+3d/full/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.blend
-  Corresponding .blend file with the 3D curves browseable in Blender
+  .blend file with the 3D curves browseable in Blender

-pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010-overlay.blend

-3d/pavillon_barcelone_v1.2-full_mesh_for_PLY_export-ungrouped-all_modifiers-joined-001.ply.bz2
+3d/full/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.dae
+  .dae (collada) XML with the curve objects (points/edges) corresponding to the above .blend.
+You can open the .blend file in Blender, right-click a curve to get its name (shown in the top right, eg. Cube.030), then search this XML file for the object.

+3d/full/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010-overlay.blend
+  the ground truth curves overlayed on top of the original 3D models, for checking

+3d/full/pavillon_barcelone_v1.2-full_mesh_for_PLY_export-ungrouped-all_modifiers-joined-001.ply.bz2
-  This is a full joined dense mesh PLY file to be opened in Meshlab, etc. No semantic info, as all objects were joined in Blender into one prior to export.
+  scene in one full (huge) dense mesh PLY file to be opened in Meshlab, etc. No semantic info, as all objects were joined in Blender into one prior to export.
-  Useful for computing ground truth error, etc. The mesh is huge, make sure to have a very powerful computer.
+  Useful for computing ground truth error.
+The mesh is huge, make sure to have a very powerful computer.

+3d/camera-path

+3d/curves.txt

+3d/cropped/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-bounding_box-no_edges-010-002.blend
+  cropped version of the scene curves in near a bounding box, to reduce compute load

+3d/cropped/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-bounding_box-010-002.blend
+  open in blender to see a depiction of the bounding box used to generate the cropped vesion above

+3d/cropped/*txt   all points in txt format for the cropped scene
 ```

 ## Using the .dae Collada file